kocheck/do-great-work/README.md

-# do-great-work

-Messy Code, Fun UI.
+# Messy Code, Fun UI.

 Tired of making life harder for myself with react, or some other javascript framework.
 Here is just a plain HTML, CSS, JS site.
 Well, rather the evolution of that site.
 I see this site as my hobby project to keep myself sane this year (2020).
 Here for the fun of messy code and delightful UI.